HyperNodes

 Missed Reports: Failing to submit or submitting incomplete reports can result in penalties.

-False Reporting: Severe penalties will be applied for false reporting, including significant reductions in the validity of the ICN Passport and possible suspension.
+False Reporting: Severe penalties will be applied for false reporting, including significant reductions in the validity of the associated ICN Links and possible suspension.

 Collusion: Engaging in collusion to manipulate monitoring outcomes can lead to the loss of rewards and a significant reduction in the passport validity period, alongside potential network suspension.